karthika017/HR-Profile-Management-System/README.md

-# HR Profile Management System
+# 🏢 HR Profile Management System

+A Full-Stack Web Application developed using **React.js**, **ASP.NET Core Web API**, and **PostgreSQL** for efficient employee profile management.

+---

 ## 📌 Project Overview

-The **HR Profile Management System** is a full-stack web application developed to simplify the management of employee profile information.
-The system provides a centralized platform where HR administrators can efficiently create, view, update, and delete employee records through a user-friendly interface.
+The **HR Profile Management System** is designed to simplify the management of employee profile information within an organization.
+It provides a centralized platform where HR administrators can efficiently **create, view, update, and delete employee records** through a modern and user-friendly interface.

-The application is developed using **React.js** for the frontend, **ASP.NET Core Web API** for the backend, and **PostgreSQL** as the database.
-It follows a three-tier architecture to ensure scalability, maintainability, and efficient data management.
+The application follows a **three-tier architecture**, with React.js handling the frontend, ASP.NET Core Web API managing the business logic, and PostgreSQL serving as the database.

 ---

+## 🎯 Project Objectives

+- Develop a centralized employee profile management system.
+- Implement complete CRUD (Create, Read, Update, Delete) operations.
+- Store employee information securely using PostgreSQL.
+- Build a responsive and user-friendly web interface.
+- Integrate React.js with ASP.NET Core Web API.

+---

 ## 🚀 Features

-- Employee Registration
+- ✅ Employee Registration
-- View Employee Profiles
+- ✅ View Employee Profiles
-- Update Employee Information
+- ✅ Update Employee Information
-- Delete Employee Profiles
+- ✅ Delete Employee Records
-- Responsive User Interface
+- ✅ Responsive User Interface
-- RESTful API Integration
+- ✅ RESTful API Integration
-- PostgreSQL Database Connectivity
+- ✅ PostgreSQL Database Connectivity
-- Full CRUD Operations
+- ✅ Full CRUD Functionality

 ---

+## 📋 Modules

+### 👤 Employee Registration
+Allows HR administrators to register new employees by entering personal, contact, address, and employment details.

+### 📄 Employee Profile Management
+Displays all employee records in a structured table for easy access.

+### ✏️ Employee Update
+Enables editing and updating of employee information whenever required.

+### 🗑️ Employee Deletion
+Allows removal of employee records from the system.

+### 🗄️ Database Management
+Stores and manages employee information securely using PostgreSQL.

+---

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

 ### Frontend
 - React.js